The feasibility of pledge() on Linux

 Unprivileged sandboxing continues to be difficult on Linux, for the moment, and it’s no surprise that the main users of seccomp-bpf are either dedicated sandboxing or containerization tools, or projects where security is a major focus, like web browsers, OpenSSH or Tor.
 But we should not give up yet. :)

 - Landlock filters security-sensitive operations at the point when these operations are done in the kernel, not at the system call layer.
-This makes it architecture independent and removes the need to keep up to date lists of system calls.
+This makes it architecture independent and removes the need to keep up-to-date lists of system calls.

 - Landlock can easily filter on file paths and other relevant in-memory properties that can not be observed by seccomp-bpf at the system call interface.